robin-ochieng/retro-data-model/docs/HELP.md

 ### Client Details
 - Country
   - Dropdown with African countries; defaults to Kenya.
 Choose “Other” to type a custom value.
-- Currency (in std. units)
+- Currency (std. units)
   - Dropdown of ISO 4217 codes; defaults to USD.
 Choose “Other” to type a custom value.
 - Class of Business and Line(s) of Business
   - Class is a dropdown; Lines are dependent on the selected class.
 Choose “Other” to type a custom value.
 - Treaty Type
   - Dropdown of common treaty types with an “Other” option.
+The selected Treaty Type becomes the default for EPI Summary rows.

+### Data Tabs (Property order)
+- Client Details
+- EPI Summary
+- Treaty Statistics (Prop)
+- Treaty Statistics (Non‑Prop)
+- Top 20 Risks
+- Climate change exposure
+- UW Limit
+- Risk Profile
+- Large Loss List
+- Large Loss Triangulation
+- Cat Loss List
+- Triangulation
+- Cresta Zone Control
+- Submit

-### Data Tabs (examples)
+### Data Tabs (Casualty order)
+- Client Details
+- EPI Summary
+- Treaty Statistics (Prop)
+- Treaty Statistics (PropCC)
+- Treaty Statistics (Non‑Prop)
+- Rate Development
+- Rate Development (Motor Specific)
+- Max UW Limit Development
+- Number of Risks Development
+- Risk Profile
+- Top 20 Risks
+- Motor Fleet List
+- Large Loss List
+- Large Loss Triangulation
+- Aggregate Triangulation
+- CAT Loss Triangulation
-- Property
+- Cresta Zone Control
-  - EPI Summary; Treaty Statistics (Prop/Non‑Prop); UW Limit; Risk Profile; Large Loss List; Large Loss Triangulation; Triangulation; Cresta Zone Control; Top 20 Risks; Climate Exposure.
-- Casualty
+- Submit
-  - Treaty Statistics (Prop/PropCC/Non‑Prop); Rate Development (incl.
-Motor); Max UW Limit Development; Number of Risks Development; Large Loss List; Large Loss Triangulation; Aggregate Triangulation; CAT Loss Triangulation; Motor Fleet List.

-### Paste from Excel/CSV
+### Paste from Excel
-- Use the Paste modal (where available) to paste rows directly from Excel/CSV.
+- Use the Paste modal to paste rows directly from Excel.
-- The app parses data client‑side and autosaves in chunks for larger payloads.
+- Step‑by‑step:
+  1) Click “Paste from Excel”.
+  2) In Excel, select the range (headers optional) and copy.
+  3) Paste into the modal textarea.
+  4) Review the preview; ensure headers/columns align.
+Numbers can include commas/spaces.
+  5) Confirm to import; data fills the table and autosaves shortly after.
+- Large pastes are saved in chunks; if you hit limits, paste smaller batches.
+- Casualty tabs: Import/Export CSV is removed; use Paste from Excel.
+- Top 20 Risks: exactly 20 rows are kept.
+Pasting more than 20 rows will ignore extras; Export is hidden under Casualty.
+- EPI Summary: Currency column is removed in UI; USD is assumed internally for compatibility.

+### EPI Summary specifics
+- Treaty Type is read‑only and comes from Client Details; changes there update rows automatically.
+- No default “Surplus” row is pre‑added; use Add Row or paste to populate.
+- EPI table and GWP Split both support paste from Excel; verify totals after paste.

 ### Autosave and Submit
 - Autosave runs as you edit fields; a subtle status shows last saved time or any error.
-- Use the Submit tab when your dataset is complete (if configured for your workflow).
+- Use the Submit tab when your dataset is complete.
+Submitting marks the submission and triggers report generation.

 ## Tips & Best Practices